rails/rails/guides/source/security.md

 It is important to notice that the actual crafted image or link doesn't necessarily have to be situated in the web application's domain, it can be anywhere – in a forum, blog post or email.

 CSRF appears very rarely in CVE (Common Vulnerabilities and Exposures) -- less than 0.1% in 2006 -- but it really is a 'sleeping giant' [Grossman].
-This is in stark contrast to the results in my (and others) security contract work – _(highlight)CSRF is an important security issue_.
+This is in stark contrast to the results in my (and others) security contract work – _CSRF is an important security issue_.

 ### CSRF Countermeasures